-An alternative solution to the above mentioned ones can be that defined as axis generation, in which the generator is coaxial and rotated by the bearing shaft so that a part of the mechanical power produced by the propulsion thermal engine is exploited to produce electric energy.
+4 Hints on electrical generation on board is coaxial and rotated by the bearing shaft so that a part of the mechanical power produced by the propulsion thermal engine is exploited to produce electric energy.

 This solution presents some peculiar characteristics, such as for example the need to have an independent gen-sets as the previous ones, able to supply electric power to the plant on board, when the speed of the propeller is too low and in case of standstill.
 Moreover, the system presents problems linked to the management of the rpm of the propulsion motor and to the management of the simultaneous production of the two systems (generation board and conventional gen-sets).